 For any interval in which a Generator-Supplier that is providing Regulation Service receives an AGC Base Point Signal that is lower than its RTD Base Point Signal, it shall receive or pay a RRAP or RRAC calculated under the terms of this subsection.
 If the Energy Bid Price of such a Generator Supplier is higher than the LBMP at its location in that interval, the Generator Supplier shall be assessed a RRAC.
-Conversely, for any interval in which such a Generator Supplier's Energy Bid Price is lower than the LBMP at its location in that interval, the Generator Supplier shall be assessed a RRAC.
+Conversely, for any interval in which such a Generator Supplier is lower than the LBMP at its location in that interval, the Generator Supplier shall be assessed a RRAC.
+Conversely, for any interval in which such a Generator Supplier is lower than the LBMP at its location in that interval, the Generator Supplier shall receive a RRAP.
 RRAPs and RRACs shall be calculated using the following formula: